Gingaichi/AgriTech-AI/DEVELOPMENT.md

 # 🛠️ AgriTech-AI Development Guide

-This guide contains all the technical details for developers working on AgriTech-AI.
+This guide contains all the technical details for you guys to work with & update as needed.

 ## 🏗️ Architecture Overview